fiend361/Taxi-Demand-Regression-with-Machine-Learning/README.md

 The dataset is broken down into 30 clusters where each cluster holds records of taxi demand in a different part of NYC.

-__Note:__ the data is not yet cleaned and prepared for training a Machine Learning model except for `cluster04.csv` which I extracted out of the `./NYCdata2015` directory and separated into data: `cluster04.csv` and targets: `cluster04targets.csv`
+__Note:__ this repository is a work in progress.
+The data is not yet cleaned and prepared for training a Machine Learning model except for `cluster04.csv` which I extracted out of the `./NYCdata2015` directory and separated into data: `cluster04.csv` and targets: `cluster04targets.csv`